Ykuzhe/Mangwha/README.md

 ## Credits

 - [Alexis Vielma](https://github.com/aelxxs) for helping me with the README.
 Check out his [website](https://alexis.lol/) and [discord bot](https://top.gg/bot/713362546920259645) that he's currently working on!
-- [Algoinde](https://github.com/Algoinde) for creating [cubari.moe](https://cubari.moe) and if you're interested in showing off your Genshin builds, check out [enka.network.](https://enka.network/) They also have a [discord server](https://discord.gg/wwD2xTbQxe) so if you have any questions about Cubari, Enka or simply just wanna chat then go ahead and join it!
+- [Algoinde](https://github.com/Algoinde) for creating [cubari.moe](https://cubari.moe) and if you're interested in showing off your Genshin Impact or Honkai: Star Rail builds, check out [enka.network.](https://enka.network/) They also have a [discord server](https://discord.gg/wwD2xTbQxe) so if you have any questions about Cubari, Enka or simply just wanna chat then go ahead and join it!
 - [Piotr Brzozowski](https://github.com/stirante) for creating [Facaccimo](https://stirante.com/facaccimo/) and making it easier for people like me, who's not very knowledgeable on coding, to manage their cubari gist.

 </div>